alvivar/gigascli/README.md

 # Gigas CLI

-Gigas CLI made in Rust.
+Command Line Interface for Gigas, made in Rust.

     gigas-cli 0.1
     Check out github.com/alvivar/Gigas for more info!